 - Employee Passion Indicative Count™ - assists employees in introspecting to identify their unique passion drivers that determine their performance and behavior at work

 - Directions - an annual event where the CEO and senior management conduct a face-to-face meeting with all employees to discuss company strategy and direction

 And while the world waited to analyze the outcome of these moves, our Employees First concept became a popular case study at Harvard.
 In the Hewitt Best Employers study 2009, only two IT companies made it to the list in these times of heavy employee retrenchment – HCL Technologies is at number 1.
 We have been ranked as the Best Employer in India across all industry segments.
 Workforce Management (the most influential HR publication in the US) adjudged HCL Technologies as the most innovative company in the world in workforce management.
 Business Week stated that our Employees First is a new and radical management philosophy which will catch on with the world sooner or later… and the recognitions continue.

 2. VALUE CENTRICITY

-In an industry dominated by Volume – we have consciously chosen a value-centric non linear business model, which is today being recognized by clients and analysts globally.
+In an industry dominated by Volume – we have consciously chosen a value-centric nonlinear business model, which is today being recognized by clients and analysts globally.
 Our transformation journey began when we decided to focus on Value – not Volume.
-We believe that every second of our engagements must be focused on value discovered and realized for our customers because true value is something that goes beyond the contractual agreements that we sign with them.
+We believe that every second of our engagements must be focused on value centric discoveries and realizations for our customers because true value is something that goes beyond the contractual agreements that we sign with them.
 At HCL, there are five ways we create value for our customers.

 3. TRUST, TRANSPARENCY AND FLEXIBILITY